Archie Battersbee: European human rights court refuses to delay ending life support

 The application to the ECHR was expected to be Archie’s family’s last chance to keep him on life support

-The European Court of Human Rights (ECHR) has refused an application by the parents of 12-year-old Archie Battersbee to postpone the withdrawal of his life support.
+The European Court of Human Rights (ECHR) has refused an application by 12-year-old Archie Battersbee’s parents to postpone the withdrawal of his life support.

 Archie has been kept alive by ventilation and medication since he was found unconscious at home in Southend, Essex, on 7 April.

-His mother Hollie Dance believes that he may have been participating in an online challenge when he suffered brain damage.
+His mother Hollie Dance believes that he may have been attempting an online challenge when he suffered brain damage.

-Doctors were set to switch off his life support at 11am on Wednesday, but they decided to wait for the ECHR’s decision after Archie’s parents made a last-minute bid to the court.
+Doctors were set to switch off his life support at 11am on Wednesday, but they decided to wait for the ECHR’s decision after Ms Dance and Archie’s father Paul Battersbee made a last-minute bid to the Strasbourg-based court.

+His parents submitted an application to the ECHR on Wednesday morning, just a few hours before Barts Health NHS Trust had been expected to end the life support.

-The medics at the Royal London Hospital believe it is “highly likely” that Archie is brain-stem dead and have argued that it’s in his best interest for life support to end.
+In a number of cases at the UK’s highest courts, the parents challenged the decision of doctors at the Royal London Hospital, who said that it’s “highly likely” Archie is brain-stem dead and it’s in his best interest for the life support to end.

-On Tuesday, after losing the Supreme Court bid, Ms Dance said they would apply to the ECHR.
-She vowed to “fight right until the bitter end,” adding: “Is that the way forward in this country then we’re allowed to execute children because they’ve got disabilities?
-What next?”
+But shortly after 6.30pm, the ECHR said it refused the parents’ request, adding that it would not “interfere with the decisions of the national courts to allow the withdrawal of life-sustaining treatment from (Archie) to proceed”.

+Following the ECHR’s decision, Ms Dance said it was “another heart-breaking development”.

+“In a worst-case scenario, we want to take Archie to a hospice, but the hospital has said that we cannot do that despite previous promises.

+“We have been told all along that this is all about Archie dying with ‘dignity’.
+Yet we’re told we cannot take him to a hospice where it’s quiet and we can spend time with him as a family without the chaos at the hospital.
+We will fight to the end for Archie’s right to live.”

-On Monday, the Court of Appeal ruled that Archie’s treatment should not continue beyond noon on Tuesday – the same day as the Supreme Court’s decision.
+On Tuesday, Ms Dance announced that the family would apply to the ECHR.
+It came after the Court of Appeal ruled on Monday that Archie’s treatment should not continue beyond noon on Tuesday.

-The Supreme Court judges concluded that the Court of Appeal – which had heard that Archie’s “every bodily function is now maintained by artificial means” – had “made the correct decision”.
+On Tuesday, Supreme Court judges concluded that the Court of Appeal – which had heard that Archie’s “every bodily function is now maintained by artificial means” – had “made the correct decision”.

+The judges said that they have “great sympathy” for Archie’s parents but that there’s “no prospect of any meaningful recovery”.

 Register for free to continue reading